mohamedaminebenzid/code-challenge-cart-api/CONTRIBUTING.md

 - I did not get the point behind the cart status BUILDING

-- At first glance, the challenge looks easy but I guess there is some pitfalls :)
+- At first glance, the challenge looks easy but I guess there are some pitfalls :)
   I'm looking forward to know your point of view about the identifiable requests for core development that should be addressed